On the relative Galois module structure of rings of integers in tame extensions: Resolvends and cohomology

 \section{Resolvends and cohomology}

-Recall that $G$ is a finite group upon which $\Omega_F$ acts trivially.
-In this section, we explain, following \cite[\S2]{Mc1}, how resolvends may be used to compute discriminants of rings of integers of $G$-Galois extensions of $F$, and how this may be applied to describe certain cohomology groups in terms of resolvends.
+Recall that $F$ is a number field and $G$ is a finite group upon which $\Omega_F$ acts trivially.
+In this section, we explain, following \cite[\S2]{Mc1}, how resolvends may be used to compute discriminants of rings of integers of $G$-Galois extensions of $F$, and to describe certain Galois cohomology groups.

 For each $[\pi] \in H^1(F,G)$, the standard trace map